Paula Radcliffe: Marathon runner admits career in doubt

 "My target when I had my surgery was to run at the World Cross-Country Championship [which took place in Poland on Sunday 24 March], which I would have loved to have done," she said.

-In December she told the BBC of her aim to run a 10km race in the spring, but a serious setback left her wondering if she would ever run again.
+in the spring, but a serious setback left her wondering if she would ever run again.

 "It was probably looking pretty bleak in December.
 I was really starting to severely worry if I was actually going to ever get back to running, even for pleasure," added the mother-of-two.

 "I've not even been able to run after the kids in the last few months, and you start to think about the first goal - to get back and be able to have a normal active life and then worry about if I can get back to competing.